cs-Bitukumar/Currency-Convertor/README.md

 # Currency-Convertor
- 💱 Currency Converter Web App 🌐 This is a responsive and easy-to-use Currency Converter web application that allows users to convert amounts between different currencies using real-time exchange rates fetched from an API.
+ A simple and responsive Currency Converter app using HTML, CSS, and JavaScript.
+It fetches real-time exchange rates via API and shows country flags with currency names.
+Ideal for quick conversions while traveling or shopping.